Overcome the Two Primary Obstacles in Life with the Following Formula

 Get a piece of paper and a pen.
 It’s time to create a new direction for you.

 1. Write down your goal.
+(See goal setting for tips about creating a great goal)

 2. Ask yourself, “What stops me from achieving this goal?